-The Authority has long-term debt obligations of \$364.1 million, net of bond discounts at June 30, 2013.
+The Authority has long-term debt obligations of \$328.2 million, net of bond premium at June 30, 2014.
 The Authority's bond funds are held by a trustee who ensures that bond resolution requirements are met, including payments of debt service and funding of necessary reserves.
-At June 30, 2013, amounts held by the trustee and future receipts of TSRs represent full funding of these requirements.
+At June 30, 2014, amounts held by the trustee and future receipts of TSRs represent full funding of these requirements.

-The bonds were sold in 2002 pursuant to a Purchase and Sale Agreement between the Authority and the State of Washington in which TSRs (\$30 million by July 1, 2003, and 29.2% of the TSRs thereafter) were purchased by the Authority for a one-time cash distribution of \$450 million to the State of Washington.
-The bonds are solely secured by the "right to receive" TSRs from major tobacco companies under the Master Settlement Agreement.
-The Bonds consist of Serial Bonds and Turbo Term Bonds.
-The Turbo Term Bonds are subject to redemption in accordance with the schedule of Sinking Fund Installments and, in addition, are subject to mandatory redemption to the extent that the funds remain on each payment date after meeting all current bond obligations ("Turbo Redemptions").
+The 2002 series bonds were sold pursuant to a Purchase and Sale Agreement between the Authority and the State of Washington in which TSRs (\$30 million by July 1, 2003, and 29.2% of the TSRs thereafter) were purchased by the Authority for a one-time cash distribution of \$450 million to the State of Washington.
+During fiscal year 2014, the Series 2002 bonds were refunded by the Series 2013 Refunding Bonds under the existing Purchase and Sale Agreement with the State.
+The Series 2013 Refunding Bonds are solely secured by the "right to receive" TSRs from major tobacco companies under the Master Settlement Agreement.
+The Bonds consist of Serial Bonds.
+The serial bonds with maturity dates 2024-2033 include optional call provisions, allowing the application of TSRs received in excess of the required redemptions.